Hong Kong Certificate of Education Examination: International recognition

 HKEAA has been working closely with international agencies, overseas universities and colleges to promote recognition of HKEAA examinations.
 Standards of performance in the HKCEE and HKALE have for many years been benchmarked against standards in comparable subjects at British GCE O-Level and A/AS-Level.
 In the case of performance in the English Language, studies have been conducted to link standards of performance in HKCEE English Language (Syllabus B) and HKALE Use of English to standards in IELTS and TOEFL.

-Starting from 2007, HKCEE standards-referenced reporting was adopted in Chinese language and English language subjects.
+Starting in 2007, HKCEE standards-referenced reporting was adopted in Chinese language and English language subjects.
 The results in the two subjects have also been benchmarked against International General Certificate of Secondary Education (IGCSE) results.

-The Hong Kong Diploma for Secondary Education Examination (HKDSE) will be conducted for the first time in 2012.
-To secure appropriate recognition of HKDSE qualifications, the HKEAA has been holding discussions with international agencies including University of Cambridge International Examinations (CIE), National Academic Recognition Information Centre (NARIC), Universities and Colleges Admissions Service (UCAS) in the UK and the Australian Education International (AEI) in Australia to conduct benchmarking and comparability research on HKDSE.
+The Hong Kong Diploma for Secondary Education Examination (HKDSE) was conducted for the first time in 2012.
+To secure appropriate recognition of HKDSE qualifications, the HKEAA had held discussions with international agencies including University of Cambridge International Examinations (CIE), National Academic Recognition Information Centre (NARIC), Universities and Colleges Admissions Service (UCAS) in the UK and the Australian Education International (AEI) in Australia to conduct benchmarking and comparability research on HKDSE.

-Although HKEAA examinations have been widely accepted, some universities have set particular criteria for admission of overseas students.
-For instance, the University of Cambridge in the UK has set out admission requirements for under-age or minor candidates concerning guardianship arrangements.
+Although HKEAA examinations have been widely accepted, some universities have set particular criteria for the admission of overseas students.
+For instance, the University of Cambridge in the UK has set out admission requirements for underage or minor candidates concerning guardianship arrangements.

 In cases where candidates wish to further their studies abroad, they may be required to take as one of the basic requirements certain unified examinations conducted by the examination authorities of that particular country.
-These include, for example, the National Higher Education Entrance Examination for Universities in Mainland China and the SAT for the United States.
+These include, for example, the National Higher Education Entrance Examination for universities in mainland China and the SAT for the United States.

 UK NARIC is the UK's National Agency for the UK Government.
 They are the official information provider on information on wide-ranging international qualifications and skills attained from outside the UK.

 Although NARIC is a National Agency for the UK Government, the institutions of higher education may make their own decision on what foreign qualifications or study they will accept, and UK NARIC has only an advisory role.

 The two new HKCEE language subjects have been benchmarked against the International General Certificate of Secondary Education (IGCSE) by the Cambridge Assessment.
 The HKCEE results in Chinese Language and English Language are recognised as equivalent to the IGCSE results as follows: